firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 # Introduction and Demos:
 ## Overview of Hardware, software, os and x86

-- Application
-- Libraries (printf/glibc)
-- OS
-- HW
+What is an Opearating System:
+1. It is a **virtual machine** because it virtualizes the hardware and transforms them into a virtual form of them self so the programs can take advantage of it.
+2. It is a **standard library** because it provides APIs to run programs, access memory, and access devices.
+3. It is a **resource manager** because it manages hardware resource and make sure they get well-distributed to the applications using them.

+**Virtualization** is a technique to **devide** the computer resource logically.
+It is achieved by abstracting away the underlyinng complexity of resource segregation.
+For example, in concurrency, the computer divides CPU to multiple programs by schedulling them.
+It also divides phisical memory into virtual memory space so that every program thinks they have the exclusive usage of the entire memory.

+**Four themes of the textbook**:
+1. Virtualizing CPU
+2. Virtualizing Memory
+3. Concurrency
+4. Persistence: **file system**

 Purpose of an operating system:
 - **Abstract the hardware** for performance and flexibility
-- Allow **multiple users** to run varietiy of application
+- Allow **multiple users** to run varietiy of application (Identity)
-- Multiple hardware resources between multiple applications and users
+- Multiple hardware resources between multiple applications and users (Concorrency)
-- Isolate applications
+- Isolate applications/processes
-- Allow sharing among applications
+- Allow sharing among applications (IPC)
 - Provide high performance

 You want isolation but you also want sharing which is contradictory.
 This is one of the chanllenges of designing a good operating system.

 Why study operating systems:
 - Very high performance on a hardware, extract the most performance of a hardware.
 - To beter understand what happens underneath the hood (understanding the principle)

-Abstractions provided by the OS:
+**Abstractions** provided by the OS:
-- for computation: process
+- for computation: **processes**
-- for memory: address space
+- for memory: **address space**
-- for storage: files
+- for storage: **files**

 Why is designing an os hard
 - must be efficient but also portable (more complex = more bugs)